amandewatnitrr/interview-questions-dev-theory/git-interview.md

 ### What is index in Git ??

-- In Git, the “Index” (also called as the “Staging Area”) is a place where changes are temporarily stored before committing them to the repository.
+- In Git, the `Index` (also called as the “Staging Area”) is a place where changes are temporarily stored before committing them to the repository.
 - It permits you to select and prepare specific alterations from your working directory before properly saving them as part of the project’s history.

 ### How do you change the last commit in git?